berrym/lair-chat/README.md

 # The Lair Chat

 ## Current Version
-0.3.0
+0.3.2

 ## Description

-An async enctypted chat app written in the Rust programming language.
+An asynchronous encrypted chat app written in the Rust programming language.
 It is both a terminal based server and TUI client.

 ## Getting started

-Install a recent version of Rust using your OS distributions package manager or Rust's own preferred rustup.
+Install the mose recent version of Rust using your OS distributions package manager or Rust's own preferred rustup.
 For details check with your OS distribution or visit https://rust-lang.org for more information.

-### Installing

-Clone the git repository from https://github.com/berrym/lair-char.git

 ### Building and Executing The Lair

+Clone the git repository from https://github.com/berrym/lair-chat.git

 Use Rust's own tooling to compile and run the program, e.g.

+* Build the app
     * cargo build
-    * Build the program
+* Run the app
-* cargo run
     * cargo run --bin lair-chat-server
     * cargo run --bin lair-chat-client